 When you’re driving a standard vehicle, the wheels are right in front of you.
 However, in a Class A motorhome, the wheels are actually behind you or right underneath you.
 This means you’ll feel the steering a bit differently.

 When making a turn, you have to drive several feet ahead before turning.
 You’ll have to learn the “feel” of your particular motorhome, so this will take some getting used to.
+Once you learn how it moves you will actually find having the wheels behind you can actually help with maneuvering because it shortens the wheelbase.

 Set Up Your Mirrors for Best Visibility